-List of submissions to our draft reports
+D List of submissions to our First Draft Report

 We received 10 submissions in response to our First Draft Report.
 Our First Draft Report and non-confidential submissions are available on our website (www.ipart.nsw.gov.au).
 A list of the submissions we received is provided in the table below.